-What If Your Computer Keeps Turning Itself Off?
+Your Computer Keeps Turning Itself Off

 Perhaps the problem isn't that your Mac won't turn on, but that it keeps turning itself off when you don't want it to.
-This could signal a problem with your computer's power supply or logic board.
-In particular, some iMac G5 models had a manufacturing defect that resulted in this symptom and required replacement of the defective parts (both my wife and I had models with this issue-and we were extremely glad they were covered by AppleCare!).
+This could signal a problem with your computer's power supply, logic board, or RAM.